aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 # VQVAE for HipMRI Image Reconstruction

-This file includes the code etc. for implementing the topic number 10 of the COMP3710 Project.
+The objective of this project was to solve a recognition problem using a deep learning method.
+This folder includes the solution and scripts for implementing the topic number 10 of the COMP3710 Project.

 Description:
 "Create a generative model of the HipMRI Study on Prostate Cancer using the processed 2D slices (2D images) available here with the using a VQVAE or VQVAE2 that has a “reasonably clear image” and a Structured Similarity (SSIM) of over 0.6."

-This folder will contain the solution and its code, and later will contain a summary of the results and model (essentially as a mini-report).
+This README contains a summary of the results and model, essentially as a mini-report.

 ## Project Overview